dsw7/WarrenLabLaserSoftware/README.md

             experimental [] - background [] -> corrected []
         export corrected [] for plot

-    * Added a slider for programmatically controlling the PMT voltage.
+    * Added a slider for programmatically controlling the PMT voltage

     ~/LaserTable_msc_3_5_0 // July 18 2018
     * Did not remove global declarations - turns out they really are the best option in MATLAB
     * Changed handles._ referencing to hObject referencing in shutter radio button functions
     * Rewrote NI shutter / PMT voltage control code in line with NI documentation